 - Welcome Weeks: Wolfpack Welcome Week and Winter Welcome Week are university-wide series of programs at the beginning of the fall and spring semesters to welcome incoming and returning students back to campus.
 These events strive to connect students to campus, promote the skills and resources to thrive in the classroom, and help student understand university expectations.
 Events range in focus from health and wellness and social connection to academic engagement and arts and culture.

-- Common Reading Program: The Common Reading Program is a shared intellectual experience for all incoming first-year students, supported by the university community, that aims to increase student-to-student and student-to-facutly interactions while developing an environment of intellectual engagement, both inside and outside the traditional classroom.
+- Common Experience: CliftonStrengths for Students: The Common Experience: CliftonStrengths for Students is a shared experience for all incoming first-year students, supported by the university community, that aims to increase student connection to peers and the institution.

 - First-Year and Transfer Ongoing Transition Programs: After Welcome Weeks, NSP continues to support new students through various programs throughout the fall and spring semesters.
 Events range from a New Student Fall Alternative Service Break Trip to the 1887 Fellows cohort program, and attempt to cover various facets of a student’s experience and the university resources available to assist in their success.
 Programs like Transfer Think and Do address the specific needs of incoming transfer students.

 - Student Leadership Development: New Student Programs offers undergraduate and graduate students multiple leadership opportunities through it’s programs that seek to develop a student’s leadership skills in interactions with students, families, New Student Programs staff, and campus partners while utilizing their knowledge of campus to address the transitional needs of new students and families.